adam-p/markdown-here/README.md

 * Be aware that on Mac OS X (only >= Lion?), right clicking a word (only in Chrome?) will cause that word to be selected, and that triggers *Markdown Here*'s selection-convert mode.
 So if you want to convert the whole email, right-click where there's no text.
   * It's okay to have a selection when reverting back to Markdown, so don't worry about right-clicking on text when doing that.
+  * If right-clicking on empty space is a pain, you can select-all (Cmd+A) and then convert.

 * You don't have to revert selections back to Markdown in the same order that you converted them.
 Just right-click in a converted block of text, click the menu item, and only that block will be reverted.

 * You can select and revert multiple converted blocks at the same time.
 One upshot of this is that you can select your entire email, click "Markdown Toggle", and all portions of it that you had converted will be reverted.

+* If you don't have anything selected when you click "Markdown Toggle", *Markdown Here* will check if there are converted blocks anywhere in the message and revert them.
+If there no converted blocks are found, it will convert the entire email.

 ## Compatibility